Policy Table of Contents

-After one year of service, full-time and part-time employees (including adjunct faculty), their spouses, and dependents are eligible for tuition remission up to the equivalent of one full-time enrollment in College undergraduate and graduate programs per year.
+After one year of service, full-time and part-time employees (including adjunct faculty), their spouses, and dependents are eligible for tuition remission up to the equivalent of one full-time enrollment in the College’s undergraduate and graduate programs per year.
 In addition, full-time employees and their spouses and dependents are eligible for tuition remission toward Precollege and Continuing Studies (PCS) classes.
 Dependents are defined as spouses or children up to age 25, who can legally be claimed on the employee’s annual tax filings with the IRS.
 Audited courses do not qualify for tuition remission.
 Full-time and part-time employees may not be enrolled in courses during their normal work schedule with the exception of courses that begin at 4pm provided the courses do not interfere with their primary responsibilities and scheduled work times.
 These exceptions must have supervisor approval on file with the Human Resources Office prior to enrolling.

 Undergraduate And Graduate Courses

 Full-time and part-time degree seeking employees, spouses, and dependents will have the class tuition waived but will be responsible to pay for registration and appropriate course fees prior to beginning classes.
 Failure to make this payment or to sign up for a payment plan, will result in being withdrawn from all classes for the semester.
 To sign up for a payment plan, please click here.

 Full-time and part-time non-degree seeking employees, spouses, and dependents must follow the registration policy for Guest/Non-Matriculated Students located in the College’s Policy Database.

 Staff members who are pursuing a CCS degree are ineligible for Student development funds.
 Staff members who attend classes at CCS already receive tuition benefits.
 CCS reserves the student development funds for tuition paying undergraduate or graduate students.